 Cronos is a geographically diversified and vertically integrated global cannabis company, with a presence across four continents, whose principal activities are the production and sale of cannabis in federally legal jurisdictions, including Canada and Germany.
 Cronos operates two wholly-owned Licensed Producers, namely Peace Naturals, which has production facilities near Stayner, Ontario, and Original BC Ltd ("OGBC"), which has a production facility in Armstrong, British Columbia.
-Currently, Cronos sells dried cannabis and cannabis oils under its medical cannabis brand, Peace Naturals.
+Currently, Cronos sells dried cannabis and cannabis oils through wholesale and direct-to-consumer channels, under its medical cannabis brand, Peace Naturals.
 Cronos has also established four strategic joint ventures in Canada, Israel and Australia (see "Description of the Business - Joint Ventures and International Activities") and holds minority interests in other cannabis-related companies and Licensed Producers (see "Description of the Business - Minority Interests").